Photo: Alisa Anton

 Having indoor plants not only adds a touch of greenery and beauty to your home but can also significantly improve air quality.
 That’s because many houseplants can act as natural air purifiers.
 They effectively absorb indoor pollutants and release a fresh supply of oxygen.

 Some air-purifying plants also help remove toxins such as formaldehyde and benzene from the air.
 These include snake plants, pothos, peace lilies, or aloe vera.
 When incorporating these plants into your decor, be sure to place them in well-lit areas.
-Also, be sure to take note of how to properly care for them to keep them healthy and effective.
+You can even create your own little garden in the library corner or your home office, for an extra boost of freshness.
+Also, be sure to follow the tips on how to care for your garden, to keep your plants both healthy and effective.

-While fragrances can add a touch of luxury to your living space, using synthetic air fresheners and lighting scented candles introduces chemicals and allergens into the air that can negatively impact indoor air quality.
+While fragrances can add a touch of luxury to your living space, using synthetic air fresheners, scent diffusers, and lighting scented candles introduces chemicals and allergens into the air.
+All of them can negatively impact indoor air quality.
 Many commercial air fresheners contain volatile organic compounds, which can contribute to indoor air pollution.
 Similarly, scented candles release soot and other particles.
 They might even trigger respiratory issues in some individuals.

 If you want to improve the smell in your home, opt for natural scents instead.
 Consider essential oils or fresh flowers for a more organic and less harmful way to freshen the air in your home.
 Just remember to take any allergies into consideration.
 In the case of candles, it’s best to light them in well-ventilated rooms.
 You can also get soy-based or beeswax candles, which produce fewer pollutants.